MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ```

-After the request is sent through, your specified Azure container registry credentials will be regenerated with a new password along with your existing password (password2).
+After the request is sent through, your specified Azure Container Registry credentials will be regenerated with a new password along with your existing password (password2).

-## Use DELETE to delete your Azure container registry
+## Use DELETE to delete your Azure Container Registry

-Use the "delete" HTTP method to delete an existing Azure container registry.
+Use the "delete" HTTP method to delete an existing Azure Container Registry.
 Here is an example of the syntax:

 # [Bash](#tab/bash)